ulule/go/README.md

 For these kind of packages, you will include a ``dummy`` implementation to facilitate unittests.

-An example of ``rabbitmq`` dummy implementation will use a in-memory storage to store events.
+An example of ``rabbitmq`` dummy implementation can be an in-memory storage to store events.

 ## Required development tools